emissary-ingress/emissary/reference/host.md

 # Host Headers

-Ambassador supports several different methods for managing the HTTP `Host` header.
+Ambassador Edge Stack supports several different methods for managing the HTTP `Host` header.

 ## Using `host` and `host_regex`